Ants do not pose any immediate threat to humans and are in most cases just plain annoying.

 They have very shiny abdomens and large heads.

-Coastal brown ants live in dry soil, lawns & agricultural areas, paving & bricks.
+Coastal brown ants live in dry soil, lawns & agricultural areas and paving & bricks.

-They have mounds at the top of the nest which is easy to spot.
+They have mounds at the top of their nests which are easy to spot.

 They will enter a property in search of food, they feed mostly on insects and honeydew.

-These ants are a very invasive and create super colonies as they often have multipe queens who produce rapidly.
+These ants are a very invasive breed.
+They create super colonies as they often have multiple queens who reproduce rapidly.

-Coast Brown Ants have 4 lifecycle stages: (egg – larva – pupa – adult)
+Coastal brown ants have 4 life cycle stages: (egg – larva – pupa – adult).

-The queen can lay up to 290 eggs per month, the eggs hatch 2-4 weeks later.
+The queen can lay up to 290 eggs per month which hatch 2-4 weeks later.

-Fire Ants (Named this because of the burning sensation caused when they sting)
+Fire ants ( so named because of the burning sensation caused when they sting).